 This section will outline how the Local Board(s) will coordinate the regional workforce, education and economic development activities with regional activities that are carried out in the local areas.
 The responses must illustrate that business, education and workforce development stakeholders have provided input and are in agreement with the plan.
-(Governor's Guidelines, Section 1 and MOU, Section 3)
+This component of the plan should address the following requirements.

-- A. Describe the strategic vision to support state and regional economic growth. (§ 679.560(a)(5)) - B. Describe the goals for preparing an educated and skilled workforce (including youth and individuals with barriers to employment), and goals relating to the performance accountability measures based on performance indicators. (§ 677.155(a)(1)) - C. Provide a description of the regional and local strategies that will achieve the vision and goals.
-This must include a description of the strategies and services that will be used in the local areas: - To facilitate engagement of employers in workforce development programs, including small employers and employers in in-demand industry sectors and occupations (§ 679.560(b)(3)(i)); - To support a local workforce development system that meets the needs of businesses in the local area (§ 679.560(b)(3)(ii)); - To better coordinate workforce development programs and economic development (§ 679.560(b)(3)(iii)); - To strengthen linkages between the one-stop delivery system and unemployment insurance programs (§ 679.560(b)(3)(iv)); - To promote entrepreneurial skills training and microenterprise services (§ 679.560(b)(4)); and - To implement initiatives such as incumbent worker training programs, on-the-job training programs, customized training programs, industry and sector strategies, career pathways initiatives, utilization of effective business intermediaries, and other business services and strategies designed to meet the needs of regional employers. (§ 679.560(b)(3)(v)) - D. Describe the steps that will be taken to support the state goals to align and integrate education, workforce and economic development including: - Fostering the improvement and expansion of employer-driven regional sector partnerships to increase the focus on critical in-demand occupations in key sectors that are the engine of economic growth for the state and its regions. - Expanding career pathway opportunities through more accelerated and work-based training and align and integrate programs of study leading to industry-recognized credentials and improved employment and earnings. - Expanding career services and opportunities for populations facing multiple barriers to close the gap in educational attainment and economic advancement through career pathways and improved career services and expansion of bridge programs. - Expanding information for employers and job-seekers to access services by improving the Illinois public-private data infrastructure to support the alignment and integration of economic development, workforce development and education initiatives for supporting sector partnerships and career pathways.
+- A. Describe the strategic vision to support state and regional economic growth - B. Describe the goals for preparing an educated and skilled workforce (including youth and individuals with barriers to employment), and goals relating to the performance accountability measures based on performance indicators described in 20 CFR 677.155(a)(1). - C. Provide a description of the regional and local strategies that will achieve the vision and goals.
+This must include a description of the strategies and services that will be used in the local areas: - To facilitate engagement of employers in workforce development programs, including small employers and employers in in-demand industry sectors and occupations; - To support a local workforce development system that meets the needs of businesses in the local area: - To better coordinate workforce development programs and economic development; - To strengthen linkages between the one-stop delivery system and unemployment insurance programs; and - To promote entrepreneurial skills training and microenterprise services - To implement initiatives such as incumbent worker training programs, on-the-job training programs, customized training programs, industry and sector strategies, career pathways initiatives, utilization of effective business intermediaries, and other business services and strategies designed to meet the needs of regional employers. - D. Describe the steps that will be taken to support the state goals to align and integrate education, workforce and economic development including: - Fostering the improvement and expansion of employer-driven regional sector partnerships to increase the focus on critical in-demand occupations in key sectors that are the engine of economic growth for the state and its regions. - Expanding career pathway opportunities through more accelerated and work-based training and align and integrate programs of study leading to industry-recognized credentials and improved employment and earnings. - Expanding career services and opportunities for populations facing multiple barriers to close the gap in educational attainment and economic advancement through career pathways and improved career services and expansion of bridge programs. - Expanding information for employers and job-seekers to access services by improving the Illinois public-private data infrastructure to support the alignment and integration of economic development, workforce development and education initiatives for supporting sector partnerships and career pathways.